 Identifies common practices to be aware of when selling in this market, e.g., whether all sales material need to be in the local language.

-Selling in the Indian market can be complicated and difficult for new entrants for many reasons including:
+Selling in the Indian market can be complicated and difficult for new entrants for a variety of reasons, including:

-- Market fragmentation due to the country’s vast size and diversity in terms of language, culture, and infrastructure;
+- Market fragmentation due to the country’s vast size, cultural and linguistic differences, and infrastructure.

-- High retail outlet density (12-15 million outlets) spread over many urban and rural centers, and often small and unorganized; and
+- High retail outlet density (12-15 million outlets) spread over many urban and rural centers, which is often small and unorganized; and

 - Strong local competition.